Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT: K ahler modulus

 In addition, we have a very large tadpole contribution from the fluxes.
-From the now saturated relation \eqref{Zinequal}, we can derive the lower bound \eq{ |Z|\sim {\tau^{3\over 2}\over (g_s N)^{3}} \gtrsim {1\over g_s^3 N^{3\over 2}}\,, } where we also used \eqref{werder}.
-This bound is not parametrically natural in the sense that an exponentially small number on the l.h.s. is larger than a rational number on the r.h.s..
+From the now saturated relation \eqref{Zinequal}, we can derive the lower bound \eq{ N \gtrsim 2\pi (\log |Z|)^4 |Z|^{-{2\over3}}\,, } where we also used \eqref{werder}.
+Remarkably, the bound is solely determined by the VEV of the conifold modulus.
 To get a better impression, let us assume that for having control over the geometry and the effective action we need the conifold modulus in a regime $|Z|<10^{-5}$.
-Then for $g_s\sim 0.1$ the bound \eqref{boundonZ} tells us that $N\sim 10^5$, which implies $M\sim 10^{5/2}$ and $a<10^{-4}$ (for $M\approx N^{1\over 2}$).
+Then equation \eqref{boundonZ} tells us that $N > 10^8$, which implies $M\sim 10^{4}$ and $a<10^{-7}$ (for $M\approx N^{1\over 2}$ and $g_s \sim 0.1$).
+For $|Z|<10^{-4}$ one finds $N > 10^7$.

 Thus, in addition to having the wrong hierarchy we face large integers, i.e. large fluxes and numbers of branes, large tadpole contributions and either large non-isotropies in the bulk or a high rank confining gauge group.